Healthy Canadians Grants are designed to provide support for community-run initiatives that:

 Who is eligible to apply?

 Applicants must be a registered charity in Canada and all applications must be accompanied by a letter of support from a local physician endorsing the proposal.
 The application should demonstrate how the initiative will make a tangible difference in the community.
+Click here to find out more information on eligibility and grant application procedures.

 How will grant recipients be selected?